2004-AlokSINGH/System-design/rateLimiter/SlidingWindowCounter3.md

 📦 How?
 Divide the total window (e.g., 10s) into smaller buckets (e.g., 10 buckets of 1s each)

+### ✅ Sliding Window Counter Algorithm (Steps)

-When a request comes in:
+1. **When a request comes in:**

-Determine which bucket it falls into
+   - 1.1.
+Determine which time bucket the request falls into.

-Increment the counter for that bucket
+   - 1.2.
+Increment the counter for that bucket.

-To check if a request should be allowed:
+2. **To check if a request should be allowed:**

-Sum all counts in the sliding window
+   - 2.1.
+Sum the counts of all buckets in the sliding window.

-If total < limit → allow the request
+   - 2.2.
+If the total count is **less than the allowed limit**, then **allow the request**.
+   - 2.3.
+Else, **reject the request**.

 🧊 Visualization:
 Let’s say we allow 3 requests per 10s, with 10 buckets (1s each)